Setting Young Jews on Amazing Career Paths

 By Dr. Bradley Caro Cook

 As a Jewish entrepreneur and innovator (and an Atlanta native), I create simple solutions to engage Jewish young adults with low to no current Jewish connection or engagement.
 I believe that unless there’s a drastic shift in how we grab the attention of 18-26 year-olds, keep them engaged with Judaism, and inspire them to become the next generation of leadership, our Jewish communal infrastructure is at risk.
-When I learned about Federation Innovation’s Bloom Grant program, I got excited.
+When I learned about Federation Innovation’s Propel Grant program, I got excited.

 I know that college students and recent graduates are hungry to advance their careers, grow their networks, and build community.
 So, in 2015, Rabbi Adam Grossman and I launched Career Up Now, combining mentorship and engagement, through a Jewish lens, to help emerging professionals form personal, professional, and soulful connections with industry leaders in the Jewish community.
 Since launching we have piloted in 9 U.S. cities and are scaling in four of those cities.
 Now, thanks to a Bloom seed grant from Federation Innovation, and support from the Joyce and Ramie Tritt Family Foundation and Mark Silberman, Career Up Now is in Atlanta.